Doggo1/GIForJIF/index.md

 <h1>Welcome to <strong>RLan</strong>, my language learning website.</h1>
 <hr>
 <h2>How can RLan help to improve my Russian?</h2>
 <p>RLan provides the necessary information and practice exercises to help you to become a better linguist.
 Across our 6 content pages, we cover a large variety of topics, focusing on all areas of language learning.
-We also include the key information you need to know about the culture and history of Russia, as well as a frequently asked questions section.
-So stop Stalin' and dive in!</p>
+We also include the key information you need to know about the culture of Russia, as well as a frequently asked questions section.
+So stop Stalin' and get started!</p>
 <hr>
 <h2>Areas of Focus</h2>
 <iframe src="https://h5p.org/h5p/embed/166358" width="1090" height="252" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>